Taritsyn/BundleTransformer/src/BundleTransformer.Core/readme.txt

    =============
    RELEASE NOTES
    =============
-   Part of the auxiliary code was replaced by the AdvancedStringBuilder library.
+   1. Part of the auxiliary code was replaced by the AdvancedStringBuilder library;
+   2. Improved a performance of the `SourceCodeNavigator` class.

    ====================
    POST-INSTALL ACTIONS